Eureka, Nevada: Public services

 Eureka is served by an all-volunteer fire department, which provides fire protection, rescue, and vehicle rescue services for Eureka and the surrounding areas.
 In 2009 a new brick and steel fire house was built on Main Street in Eureka.
 At the time of its building it was the second largest fire house in the state.
 In addition to being a modern fire fighting facility, it contains a museum of Eureka fire department equipment and vehicles dating back to the 1870s.
 The fire-museum may be viewed through the large glass windows, or a tour may be taken by contacting a local fireman.

 Eureka boasts three parks, a modern enclosed swimming facility, two baseball fields, a track, and football field.

 The 1880s Eureka Opera House was re-modeled in recent times and regularly schedules performers.

 The 1876 Eureka Court House is both historic and modern.
 It stands as the functioning governmental and legal center of Eureka County.

-Celebrations

-July 4, Independence Day, is a huge celebration in Eureka.
-The Eureka Volunteer Fire Department organizes a parade followed by street events, which require closing central Eureka to vehicular traffic.
-At 9pm the Eureka Volunteer Fire Department stages a fireworks display.